y-hwang/gLM/README.md

 You can also output attention matrices by adding --attention flag.
 Attentions will be saved for post processing in your ourput directory *.attention.pkl

-We provide the expected output in data/test_results/.
+We provide the expected output in data/test_results/results/batch.pkl.glm.embs.pkl and the expected runtime for this on A100 is ~2 minutes.

 We are working on making inference code available as a colab notebook. so **stay tuned**.
 ## Train your own gLM on your custom dataset